Definition of Mantling

 In some cases, scavenging raptors will mantle over carrion.
 Even though they did not kill the prey, their instinct to protect it and keep it away from other scavengers is the same.
 Birds that regularly feed on carrion, however, such as vultures or caracaras, do not usually display mantling behavior.
 These scavengers are communal feeders and are more likely to feed in large flocks, with many birds taking advantage of the same food source.

 Finding a mantling bird gives birders a unique opportunity to properly identify the bird of prey.
-Not only is the bird likely to remain in one spot as it feeds - allowing birders to observe the bird carefully, using a spotting scope or taking numerous photographs - but its posture allows field marks to be easily seen.
-Look at the colors and markings on the bird's spread wings and tail as well as its rump and back, but be aware that the mantling posture may distort an observer's perception of the bird's overall size.
+Not only is the bird likely to remain in one spot as it feeds, therefore allowing birders to observe the bird carefully with a spotting scope or taking numerous photographs, but its posture allows field marks to be easily seen.
+Look at the colors and markings on the bird's spread wings and tail as well as its rump and back, but be aware that the mantling posture may distort an observer's perception of the bird's overall size or shape.
 If the prey can be seen at all, it can be another clue to the bird's identity.